Anyolite/anyolite/README.md

 # Anyolite

-Anyolite is planned to be a crystal shards which adds a full mruby interpreter to crystal.
+Anyolite is planned to be a crystal shard which adds a full mruby interpreter to crystal.

 # Goals of this project